ubeattie/profrep/README.md

-‘profrep’ is a R package for computing profile repeatability on any number of individuals, any number of timepoints, and any number of replicate stress resposne curves.
+‘profrep’ is a R package for computing profile repeatability on any number of individuals, any number of timepoints, and any number of replicate stress response curves.
 A full explanation of the math behind Profile Repeatability can be found in Reed et al. (2019).

 ## Installation